MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample1.md

 menu:
   main:
     identifier: "testingexample1"
-    title: "Writing a simple testcase for the module DicomImport in MeVisLab using Python and MeVisLab TestCenter."
+    title: "Writing a simple test case for the module DicomImport in MeVisLab using Python and MeVisLab TestCenter."
     weight: 755
     parent: "testing"
 ---
-# Example 1: Writing a simple testcase in MeVisLab
+# Example 1: Writing a simple test case in MeVisLab

+{{< youtube "DqpVaKai_00" >}}

 ## Introduction
 In this example, you will learn how to write an automated test for a simple network using the `DicomImport`, `MinMaxScan` and `View3D` modules.
-You can write testcases for any other module and network yourself.
+You can write test cases for any other module and network yourself.

 ## Steps to do
 ### Creating the network to be used for testing